mpchadwick/mpchadwick.github.io/_posts/2018-09-06-limiting-access-to-specific-tables-in-mysql.md

 ---
 layout: blog-single
-title:  "Limiting Access To Specific Tables in MySQL - Cheetsheat"
+title:  "Limiting Access To Specific Tables in MySQL - Cheatsheat"
 description: A cheatsheet covering how to limit access to specific table in MySQL
 date: September 6, 2018
 image: